alncat/opusDSD/README.md

 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/workflow.png?raw=true "Opus-DSD Workflow")

 Note that all input and output of this method are in real space!
+(Fourier space is good, but how about real space!)
 The architecture of encoder is:

 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/encoder.png?raw=true "Opus-DSD encoder")